GoogleCloudPlatform/terraform-sample-tools/README.md

 The Magic Modules Terraform Automation Tools (`tftools`) are utilities written in Python3 for Terraform developers who want to develop and test Terraform snippets in [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules).

+As input, the script takes a `filename.tf` and outputs `filename.tf.erb` plus `terraform.yaml` content.
+The tool lets you do the reverse as well.

 > This repo in development mode.
 To contribute to this repo, see the [contributing guidelines](CONTRIBUTING.md).

 In [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules), every Terraform example (`filename.tf`) is represented by two files, as follows: